Charles VII of France: Early life

-Born at the Hôtel Saint-Pol, the royal residence in Paris, Charles was given the title of Count of Ponthieu six months after his birth in 1403.
-He was the eleventh child and fifth son of Charles VI of France and Isabeau of Bavaria.
-His four elder brothers, Charles (1386), Charles (1392–1401), Louis (1397–1415) and John (1398–1417) had each held the title of Dauphin of France as heirs apparent to the French throne in turn.
+On 18 December 1413, Charles was betrothed to Marie of Anjou, daughter of Duke Louis II of Anjou and Yolande of Aragon.
+This match connected the large House of Valois-Anjou to the Crown.
+In his early years, Charles was under the influence of his future mother-in-law, and he began a life-long association with his future brother-in-law René of Anjou.
+Charles's four elder brothers, Charles (1386), Charles (1392–1401), Louis (1397–1415) and John (1398–1417) had each held the title of Dauphin as heirs apparent to the French throne in turn.
 All died childless, leaving Charles with a rich inheritance of titles.